 - Degree or Certificate Requirements: Employers generally require a bachelor’s degree in a relevant field, but self-employed designers may not need postsecondary credentials

 - Training Requirements: Certification in specific disciplines, software, and programming languages might help job prospects; otherwise, training generally occurs on the job

 - Median Hourly Pay (2019): $25.05

 - Growth Outlook (2019 – 2029): -10,700 new positions (-4% job growth)

 Graphic design is another field popular with freelancers and solopreneurs.
 Those seeking full-time employment with blue-chip ad agencies and marketing firms generally need bachelor’s degrees to get noticed, but talented designers may get by on the strength of their work product alone.

-Plenty of graphic designers work as glorified hobbyists who happen to attract paying clients; my Web developer friend moonlights as a graphic designer – the fields are complementary in some respects – and seems to do well.
+Plenty of graphic designers work as glorified hobbyists who happen to attract paying clients.
+My Web developer friend moonlights as a graphic designer and seems to do well.
 If you’re just starting out, create a profile on freelance work platforms such as Upwork, which are far more visible than a personal website.